zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 ## Autonomy as Spend

-The economics here becomes unavoidable: if each additional reasoning step or tool call has a cost, then the central question is not whether the AI *can* continue working, but whether it *should*.
+The economic reality becomes unavoidable: if each additional reasoning step or tool call has a cost, then the central question is not whether the AI *can* continue working, but whether it *should*.

-Tokens should be spent only up to the point where the expected marginal return from additional reasoning, tool-use, retrieval, or validation no longer justifies the marginal cost.
+Raw token cost may be relatively linear, but cost per unit of useful progress is almost certainly not: tokens should be spent only up to the point where the expected marginal return from additional reasoning, tool-use, retrieval, or validation no longer justifies the marginal cost.

 The implication is that the optimal AI workflow is not maximum autonomy, especially in a problem space that can branch indefinitely.